MicrosoftDocs/sql-docs/docs/2014/reporting-services/manage-a-running-process.md

 ms.assetid: 473e574e-f1ff-4ef9-bda6-7028b357ac42
 caps.latest.revision: 53
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "mblythe"
 ---
 # Manage a Running Process
-  [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] monitors the status of jobs that are running on the report server.
+  [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] monitors the status of jobs that are running on the report server.
 At regular intervals, the report server does a scan of in-progress jobs and writes the status information to the report server database or the service application databases for SharePoint mode.
 A job is in progress if any of the following processes are underway: query execution on a remote or local database server, report processing, and report rendering.

  You can manage both *user jobs* and *system jobs*.